freedomofpress/securedrop-docs/docs/firewall_opnsense.rst

 Update OPNSense to the latest version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You should update OPNSense to the latest version available before proceeding
 with the rest of the configuration.
-Click **Click to check for updates** on
+Navigate to **Lobby > Dashboard** and click
-**Lobby > Dashboard** to start the process, and follow any on-screen instructions
+**Click to check for updates** to start the process, and follow any on-screen instructions
 to complete the update.
 Note that a reboot may be required, and you may also need
 to apply several updates in a row to get to the latest version.